 Radiology has revolutionized medical diagnostics.
 It started out as a simple discovery made by accident when Physics professor Rontgen stumbled on it in 1895.
 Since then, newer better technologies have arisen which has made non-invasively diagnosing all medical conditions much easier.
-However, X-rays can cause adverse radiation effects when exposed to it and are classified as a carcinogenic by the World Health Organization.
+However, X-rays can cause adverse radiation effects when exposed to it and are classified as carcinogenic by the World Health Organization.

 Ultrasound And its Applications

 On the other hand, Ultrasounds are non-carcinogenic and are in fact simple sound waves used to create a form of video graphic imaging of the human organs.
 Ultrasounds are used now as diagnostic tools with minimal risk factors.
 They are safe to be used in pregnant women without the risk of developmental abnormalities.

 As of now, the application of ultrasound has been limited to diagnostic imaging.
 A recent discovery by scientists from Tohoku University suggests that ultrasound may be therapeutically beneficial for people with dementia.
 The therapy is based on a novel use of ultrasounds to improve the cognitive functions of patients suffering from Alzheimer’s disease and other forms of dementia.
 The scientists performed experiments, which show improvement in the cognitive functions of mice models with dementia.